 Most infectious disease experts assume that once the immune system kicks in after a COVID infection, the virus is cleared from the body.
 The belief is that within a week or two, people are no longer infectious, and the virus has been wiped out.

 But the Harvard researchers previously detected viral RNA from COVID-19 in stool samples of children with persistent symptoms.
-Other scientists have also found evidence that the SARS-CoV-2 virus may linger in the digestive tract for months.
+Other scientists have also found evidence that the SARS-CoV-2 virus may linger in the digestive tract for months or longer.
 This is especially true when these patients suffer long-lasting GI symptoms.

 What Does the Future Hold?